Mana Pools Explorer Safari

 Highlights of the Mana Pools Explorer

-- abundant up close wildlife viewing and spectacular birding
+- Good opportunities for close-up wildlife viewing and spectacular birding

-- an experienced, knowledgeable and passionate guide travels with you throughout
+- An experienced, knowledgeable and passionate canoe guide

-- a wonderful sense of being close to nature in the heart of Africa
+- A wonderful sense of being close to nature

-- Mana Pools Explorer safari runs from May to October
+- The Mana Pools Explorer safari runs from May to October

-- September and October – best for concentrations of game.
-Bear in mind that it’s very hot before the rains which usually arrive in November.
+- September and October are best for concentrations of game.
+It’s jolly hot just before the rains which usually arrive from mid- November.

 Mana Pools Explorer trip will start with an overnight stay in Hornbill Lodge.
 Safety briefings for preparation of the canoes on the river and procedures for camping.

-Up at sunrise for tea/biscuits.
+Up at sunrise for tea/coffee/biscuits.
 2 hours paddling until breakfast stop.
 Canoe until noon, lunch and siesta.
 Canoe until 5, set up camp on Lone Acacia Island.

 The day takes follows the same pattern as day 3.
 Regular stops for drinks/paddle breaks.
 Stopping on Trichelia Island for the night.